-National Rifle Association (NRA) Foundation
+The National Rifle Association (NRA) Foundation

-Grants ranging from $5,000 to $6,000 to North Carolina nonprofits, government agencies, and organizations for projects that promote and educate about shooting range activities, hunting safety, and responsible firearms use.
+Grants ranging from $5,000 to $6,000 to North Carolina nonprofits, government agencies, and organizations for projects that promote and encourage shooting range activities, hunting safety, and responsible firearms use.
 Grants are generally provided in the form of supplies or equipment related to firearms programs and shooting range maintenance; however, direct financial support may also be available.

 Grant requests must conform to, and foster the purposes in, The NRA Foundation’s Articles of Incorporation and mission statement.
 These purposes are as follows: